Ethan-hey/NYU-OS-LABS/lab1/readme.txt

 WARNING: PLEASE DO NOT COPY MY CODE!
 PROFESSOR IS EXTREMELY STRICT ON ACADEMIC INTEGRITY.

-This lab implements a two-pass linker.
+This lab implements a two-pass linker in C++.